MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## BHOLD

-Microsoft does not recommend new customers not already using BHOLD to deploy the Microsoft BHOLD Suite components.
-New features in Azure AD to provide access reviews are in preview, and more information on other capabilities will be provided in future.
+Microsoft does not recommend customers start new deployments of the Microsoft BHOLD Suite components.
+Existing deployments of BHOLD will continue to be supported.
+Azure AD now provides [access reviews](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-azure-ad-controls-access-reviews-overview) which replace some of the BHOLD attestation campaign features.

 ## Certificate Management
 | **Category**                | **Deprecated Feature**              | **Replacement and Comment**           |